sensslen/Cgf.CameraControl.Main/README.md

 # Cgf.CameraControl.Main

-Typescript application that uses a Gamepad to control a Video mixer and multiple cameras.
+TypeScript application that uses a Gamepad to control a Video mixer and multiple cameras.

 ## Quick start